 Summer Johnson McGee, PhD, CPH, is a prominent advocate for the education and advancement of women in health and science, for the advancement of diversity, and for the power of educational innovation.

 She currently serves as the President of Salem Academy and College where she has overseen two consecutive years of enrollment growth at both the Academy and College.
 Under her leadership, Salem College has experienced the first increase in total undergraduate enrollment in 10 years.
-In addition, during President McGee’s tenure, Salem successfully completed its 250th Anniversary Campaign, shattering the original $12.5M goal that was set by raising $15.5M in 18 months.
+In addition, during President McGee’s tenure, Salem successfully completed its 250th Anniversary Campaign, shattering the original $12.5M goal by raising $15.5M in 18 months.

-During Dr. McGee’s presidency, Salem College has become nationally recognized by US News and World Report becoming ranked #2 among all national liberal arts colleges in its Social Mobility ranking (2023).
+During Dr. McGee’s presidency, Salem College has been nationally recognized by US News and World Report being ranked #2 among all national liberal arts colleges in its Social Mobility ranking (2023).
 Washington Monthly also ranked Salem College in the top 25 national liberal arts colleges as well as #4 for graduation rate performance and #8 for the earning performance of its graduates.
 Salem Academy became the #1 boarding school in the Triad region according to Niche (2023).

 Under President McGee’s leadership, Salem College has also undertaken an ambitious transformation of its academic and student experience becoming America’s only national liberal arts college with a distinctive focus on health leadership.